 - 1. Excused Absences with a Doctor's Note:

 - Personal illness

-- A physician's excuse/note explaining the reasons for absences must be presented to the school on the date of return to school.
+- A physician's excuse/note explaining the reasons for absences must be presented to the school on

+the date of return to school.
 Failure to submit a note will result in the absence being marked as unexcused.

-- The school system reserves the right to verify the accuracy of the physician's excuse. - If child is sent home with head lice, student is excused for 1 day only.
-Parent is expected to rid student of head lice, get clearance letter from Health Department and return child to school.
+- The school system reserves the right to verify the accuracy of the physician's excuse. - If a child is sent home with head lice, the student is excused for 1 day only.
+The parent is expected to rid the student of head lice, get clearance letter from the Health Department and return the child to school.